Dll functions exported by QM

 These functions also can be used with memory that is allocated or will be freed by str variables.
 For this purpose don't use malloc and other functions from msvcrt.dll, because QM uses other memory allocation functions.

 QM 2.2.1: Instead can be used key.
-It converts multiple key codes, variables, etc.
+It converts multiple key codes, variables, etc. However then the QM key codes cannot be a variable string.

-QmKeyCodeFromVK virtualkey str*qmkey
+QmKeyCodeFromVK virtualkey str&qmkey

 Converts virtual-key code to QM key code.